 Candytuft (Iberis umbellata) will grow so fast in your garden, it’s an excellent choice for kids new to the gardening hobby.
 Simply rake the seeds into the surface of the soil, as they need light to germinate.
-The pink-flowering plants thrive in poor soil, and will also tolerate alkaline soils, making them a good choice for the rock garden.Continue to 5 of 10 below.
+The pink-flowering plants thrive in poor soil and will tolerate alkaline soils, making them a good choice for the rock garden.Continue to 5 of 10 below.

 05 of 10

 Many showy cultivated columbine plants exist to tempt the gardener, but the native Eastern Red Columbine is just as lovely and will attract hummingbirds to the sunny or partially shady garden.
 Sprinkle seeds directly onto the soil surface in the fall for nature’s germination-enhancing cold treatment.
-The three-foot plants usually shrug off deer, an added bonus in rural gardens.
+The 3-foot plants usually shrug off deer, an added bonus in rural gardens.

 There are new varieties of coreopsis introduced every year, but the lance-leafed wildflower form is still beloved for its copious bright yellow flowers and well-mannered clumping plants that may self-seed.
-If you don’t want volunteers in the garden, deadheading will prevent new plants and also prolong blooming time.
+If you don’t want volunteers in the garden, deadheading will prevent new plants and prolong blooming time.

 07 of 10

-The perennial sunflower may not grow as tall as its hybrid annual counterparts, but the eight-foot flowers will still make a statement in the back of the flower border.
-The Maximillian sunflower will come back each year in zones 4-9, blooming in early fall to help birds fatten for the winter with oil-rich seeds.
+The perennial sunflower may not grow as tall as its hybrid annual counterparts, but the 8-foot flowers will still make a statement in the back of the flower border.
+The Maximillian sunflower will come back each year in zones 4 to 9, blooming in early fall to help birds fatten for the winter with oil-rich seeds.
 Helianthus maximiliani will grow in rocky or clay soils if your budget doesn’t include soil amendments this year.

 The fuzzy blooms of blazing star make them look like divas, but these native flowers need nothing more than average soil and occasional rain to bloom in the hottest summer months.
 Liatris spicata is slow to grow from seed, so new gardeners should look for transplants to set out in sunny garden areas with good drainage.Continue to 9 of 10 below.

 09 of 10